Skip to main content

 Domestic Partner/Spouse (Graduate Hall Director)

-The Department of Residence Life supports inclusive live-in requests for additional apartment occupants.
+The Department of Residence Life supports live-in requests for additional apartment occupants.
 Partners, spouses, and others often become part of the hall community.
 Parking spaces and meal plans are not provided for those living with the Graduate Hall Director.
 However, a residential parking space can be purchased for a fee.
-The University of Wisconsin System has more details about this benefit program.
+The Universities of Wisconsin has more details about this benefit program.

 How to apply

-All applicants for the graduate positions must apply and be admitted to the Student Affairs Administration graduate program.
-Successful admission to the SAA graduate program will be required prior to a job offer.
+All applicants for the graduate positions must apply and be admitted to a graduate program.
 Here is the SAA program application.

 Position Description: